MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/state-management/store-pattern.md

       }
     }
     ```
 - Vue file - Set up app using the store.
-Here we have two apps using the same store.
+Here we have two App components using the same store and mount them on different elements.
+These could be on the same or different pages.
     ```javascript
     const appA = createApp({
       data() {